Raising animals sounds easy but trust me there is more that goes into it than you might think. Especially if you want to make a decent income.

 Plans Don’t Always Work Out

-Planing your breeding seasons as best you can will help you have a calmer time.
-If you have animals where you can’t control the time they need to be bread and it just happens.
-Then flip the way you plan.
+Planning your breeding seasons as best you can will help you have a calmer time.

 This is great info!
 I don’t sell animals anymore…but maybe I will try again someday. 🙂 Saw your post on the Simple Homestead Hop…thanks for hosting!